gersonmoraes/ocaml-sugar/README.md

 #### Expressing non-blocking operations

-If *computations that resolves to unit* can be called out of order, you can use the non-blocking semicolon ```//>``` as a separator.
+If your expressions don't return anything meaningful and can be called out of order, you can run them concurrently using  ```//>``` as a separator.
 It will tie the termination of an expression to the next result in the chain.

 In the example bellow, the messages are likely to be printed out of order.
-The ```main``` function will only be resolved when all non-blocking operations are terminated.
+Notice that ```main``` will only be resolved when all concurrent operations are terminated.

 ```ocaml
 let puts str =